K0vi4ka/Game/README.txt

-main page on direction pages, file index.html on direction scripts js files on direction styles css files on pages html files
+main page on directory pages, file index.html(open using server) on directory scripts js files on directory styles css files on pages html files